 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each Discussion.
 Each thread must have quality evidence-based information and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each post and reply must cite 2 peer reviewed publications.
-(MLO: A, B, C, F; PLO: 1, 2, 3, 6, 7)
+(CLO: A, B, C, F; PLO: 1, 2, 3, 6, 7)

 The student will create a Microsoft PowerPoint presentation based on the selected topic and discuss the role of an APN.
-There must be 10–12 slides with notes provided for each slide, not including the title and the reference slide.
+There must be 10 – 12 slides with notes provided for each slide, not including the title and the reference slide.
 The presentation must be supported by at least 4 scholarly sources published within the last 5 years.
-(MLO: B; PLO 1, 2, 6)
+The student will upload a Video Discussion to the class as information dissemination for each student to review and respond with positive comment.
+The PowerPoint will be graded per the Rubrics guidelines.
+(CLO: B; PLO 1, 2, 6)

-Students will prepare a PowerPoint Presentation (4–5 slides excluding the title and reference slides) to lead a short WebEx discussion according to assigned topic from the Module/Week requirements.
+Students will prepare a PowerPoint Presentation (4 – 5 slides excluding the title and reference slides) to lead a short MS Teams discussion according to assigned topic from the module:week requirements.
 Each student will be provided 5 minutes to present their slides.
-An additional 2–3 minutes may be used to answer questions.
+An additional 2 – 3 minutes may be used to answer questions.
 Further discussion can take place as time permits.
 At least 2 peer-reviewed or evidence-based references should be utilized in the presentation.
-(MLO: B; PLO: 1, 2, 6)
+The assignment will be submitted by Sunday of the module:week for grading.
+(CLO: B; PLO: 1, 2, 6)

-Students will select a topic of global importance in relation to disaster and environmental health, examine the pros and cons and debates during WebEx based on the guidelines.
+Students will select a topic of global importance in relation to disaster and environmental health, examine the pros and cons and debates during synchronized session based on the guidelines.
 Students will be graded based on the rubric provided.
-(MLO: C, D, F; PLO: 1, 2, 3, 4, 5, 6, 7)
+The group assignment will be submitted by Sunday of the module for grading.
+Your team will be graded based on the rubric.
+The team lead with submit the final product to the assignment link.
+Each member of the team will receive the same grade.
+(CLO: C, D, F; PLO: 1, 2, 3, 4, 5, 6, 7)

 The student will select a health care policy or an emergency management policy of a country critique.
-This paper must be 4–6 pages long, written in current APA format, (excluding the title page and reference page), and have at least 3 peer-reviewed references in addition to the course textbooks and the Bible.
-(MLO: D; PLO: 1, 2, 3, 4, 6)
+This paper must be 4 – 6 pages long, written in current APA format, (excluding the title page and reference page), and have at least 3 peer-reviewed references in addition to the course textbooks and the Bible.
+(CLO: D; PLO: 1, 2, 3, 4, 6)

 The student will write a 10-page paper (not including cover page or reference list), citing at least 7 peer reviewed journal articles published within the previous 5 years in addition to the textbook and the Bible.
 The paper will address one of the following global problems (topics can be selected on a first come-first serve basis).